 Please follow the REGISTER instructions on the website to sign up and pay for a class.
-You also will find enrollment forms by the front door.
+You also will find enrollment forms by the front door if paying cash or check.
 If a class or camp is full, contact us to discuss options.
 Please don’t just drop in.
 The Studio is only staffed when teachers are teaching, and they shouldn’t be disturbed without an appointment.
-You must have a confirmation email to be at class.
+You must have a receipt to be at class.
 Thanks in advance for your patience and understanding.
-Connecting with you is very important to us, and we do that best via email at [email protected]
+Connecting with you is very important to us, and we do that best via email at email@example.com.

 When can I drop off my tuition?

 If you are not paying via PayPal, use our very safe locked drop box—an unmarked silver mail slot in our brickwork to the left of the front door.
 The sooner we have your tuition, the easier it is for us to ‘make’ your class.
 If you are registering last minute and paying by check/cash, our Instructors can help you on the first day of class/camp.

 Can I stay and watch my kid work?

 No. We encourage parents to accompany kids in if they like, and always try to visit 5 minutes before class time ends to experience the student’s excitement and delight as they share their latest art work.
 We do not offer a waiting area for parents.
 The White Rock area abounds with local cafes, coffee shops and recreational opportunities all within walking distance.

 Which clothes are best for making art at the studio?

 It’s always a good idea to have some special art clothes to wear to class—we all love to get as messy as possible!
 Some folks like to keep an old t-shirt in the car for easy transition from school clothes.
 We provide smocks, but we do use Artist Quality materials.
 Their awesome quality tend towards permanence AND permanent stains.